Ravencentric/awesome-arr/README.md

 - [Rclone](https://rclone.org/) - Rclone is a command-line program to manage files on cloud storage.
 - [Recyclarr](https://github.com/recyclarr/recyclarr) - Automatically sync TRaSH guides to your Sonarr and Radarr instances.
 - [Rollarr](https://github.com/TheHumanRobot/Rollarr) - Plex Automatic Pre-roll script with a GUI.
+- [se1exin/Cleanarr](https://github.com/se1exin/Cleanarr) - A simple UI to help find and delete duplicate and sample files from your Plex server.
 - [Sonarr Episode Name Checker](https://github.com/tronyx/sonarr-episode-name-checker) - Bash and Powershell scripts to check for episodes named "Episode ##" or "TBA".
-- [StarrScripts](https://github.com/bakerboy448/StarrScripts) - Misc Scripts for Starr related Apps.
+- [StarrScripts](https://github.com/bakerboy448/StarrScripts) - Misc scripts for starr related apps.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
 - [Toolbarr](https://github.com/Notifiarr/toolbarr) - Provides a suite of utilities to fix problems with Starr applications.
 Toolbarr allows you to perform various actions against your Starr apps and their SQLite3 databases.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
-- [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalise file types into a common filetype.
-Dynamically configurable using plugins allowing highly customisable pipelines to be built.
+- [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalize file types into a common filetype.
+Dynamically configurable using plugins allowing highly customizable pipelines to be built.
-- [Unpackerr](https://github.com/davidnewhall/unpackerr) - Extracts downloads for Radarr, Sonarr, Lidarr, Readarr - Deletes extracted files after import.
+- [Unpackerr](https://github.com/davidnewhall/unpackerr) - Extracts downloads for Radarr, Sonarr, Lidarr, and Readarr - Deletes extracted files after import.
 - [Wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex.
 - [Wrapperr](https://github.com/aunefyren/wrapperr) - Website based application and API that collects Plex statistics using Tautulli and displays it in a nice format.
 Similar to the Spotify Wrapped concept.